chokevin/chokevin.github.io/projects/project-1.md

 For this project, I worked on enhancing the publishing experience of the application.
 I had to program in both Java and React Native to implement new features on the application.
 We worked in an agile environment and accomplished tasks efficiently.

+This project was part of an internship at the Amazon Seattle location.
+It was a eye-opening experience to go to the Amazon HQ and see the type of work that they are working on.
+It has definitely shaped how I perceive software development.

 You can learn more at [Amazon Spark](https://www.amazon.com/spark/).